Alex Lora: 35 Años y lo Que le Falta Todavía

 Alex Lora: 35 Años y lo Que le Falta Todavía (Alex Lora: 35 Years and What Is Left to Come) is the twenty-second album and fifth live album by Mexican rock and blues band El Tri.
 It was released in 2004.

 This was the last album by the band to be released by WEA before the front man of the band Alex Lora funded his own Record label named Lora Records.

+It was nominated for Best Rock Album by a Duo/Group with Vocals at the 5th Annual Latin Grammy Awards.

 Track listing

 All tracks by Alex Lora except where noted.